 So how do you know if your prescriptions and other medical costs will be covered?

-• If you have insurance through a national provider network, the answer to whether or not your coverage carries over to a different state is usually “yes.”
+• If you have insurance through a national provider network, your coverage likely transfers from state to state.

-• If your insurance is through the Affordable Care Act, the answer is “probably.”
+• If your insurance is through the Affordable Care Act, you’ll probably have coverage outside your home state, but you should double-check.

 • With Medicare, things get fuzzier, and you may need supplemental insurance to be safe.
 The AARP has a useful checklist on out-of-state Medicare issues you should review.